bookfere/Ebook-Translator-Calibre-Plugin/README.md

 2. Click Calibre Menu __[Preference... → Plug-ins → Load plug-in from file]__, and choose the zip file you downloaded.
 3. Reboot Calibre.

-If you want to install the latest plugin from the GitHub repository, run the following commands:
+If you want to install the latest plugin, run the following commands to download the latest plugin file from GitHub repository:

 <pre><code>git clone https://github.com/bookfere/Ebook-Translator-Calibre-Plugin.git
 cd Ebook-Translator-Calibre-Plugin